Strategic planning needs to be a priority for businesses in 2021—the changing environment has made it more necessary than ever before.

 Not everyone wants to compete with their colleagues—additionally, constantly competing with each other can breed resentment and hostility.

 When consultants inspect how a company encourages its employees to interact, they will want to see a more collaborative atmosphere where people work together to achieve a common goal.
+One of the best ways is to use knowledge base software that will allow you to share information and keep your teams engaged.

 This attitude heavily influences remote workers or employees who work from home—as they have been doing for the past year.